openego/eDisGo/doc/usage_details.rst

     # Reinforce grid due to overloading and overvoltage issues
     edisgo.reinforce()

+You can further specify e.g. if to conduct a combined analysis for MV and LV (regarding allowed voltage deviations) or if to only calculate grid expansion needs without changing the topology of the graph.
+See :meth:`~.grid.network.EDisGo.reinforce()` for more information.

 Costs for the grid extension measures can be obtained as follows: